UniqueNetwork/unique_docs/docs/networks/extrinsics.md

 **Description**

-Transfers NFT token from signer to given address (Substrate or Ethereum).
+Transfers an NFT token from signer to a given address (Substrate or Ethereum).
 Returns bool true on success.

 **Declaration**